-- Select the Close button on the top right of the Resources panel to close the panel.
+- Select Close on the top right of the Resources panel to close the panel.

-- Select the Save button on the toolbar to save the dashboard.
+- Select Save on the toolbar to save the dashboard.

 In this task, we want to select any value of the Category field in the crosstab to automatically update the chart.
 This is achieved by delivering a filter synchronization message between the two library components.

-- Right-click on any Category value in the crosstab row header, Blends for example, and select Send Sync > Filter from the shortcut menu.
+- Right-click on any Category value in the crosstab row header, Blends for example, and navigate to Send Sync > Filter on the shortcut menu.